Ayanabha123456/Ayanabha123456/README.md

 </h1>

 ## About
-I am a recent Master's graduate 👨‍🎓 in Computing Science from the University of Glasgow with skills in Full-Stack Web Development 🌐, Data Science 📊 and Game Development 🎮.
-I am looking for opportunities to kickstart my career in technology and would be glad to connect over LinkedIn.
+I am a Data Analytics and Business Intelligence professional, who specializes in developing AI-Integrated Cloud applications and is passionate about problem-solving and continuous improvement.
+I am seeking opportunities in the field of Artificial Intelligence 🤖, Data Science 📊 and Software Development 💻 to advance my career and would be glad to connect over LinkedIn.
 Please enjoy browsing my repositories and I hope you find something worthwhile 😊

 ## Technology Stack
 <div>